 4 Tips to Keeping Your Website Looking Like New

 Have you ever wondered how some websites still look great after an extended period of time where your seems to fall flat after going live?
-Keeping your website looking attractive to visitors is important in order to maintain ‘the standard’ your brand adheres to.
+This is where you must understand the importance of search engine optimization as keeping your website looking attractive to visitors is important in order to maintain ‘the standard’ your brand adheres to.

 A website is much like a garden, when it’s untended it eventually becomes overgrown with weeds leaving it looking a mess.
 Often times when themes and plugins are updated, it can mess up the styling a little bit in certain areas of your site which affect the look and feel of your site – like weeds overgrowing great content.

 Here are a few tips that you can use to keep your website looking fresh and new:

 Avoid Making Changes Yourself Unless…

 In my experience, clients who decide to make changes themselves can easily go off track in their decision to update certain elements.
 The key here is whatever changes you make should fall in line with the current design of your website.
 Things such as deciding to make a new headline bigger, or deciding to highlight text to make it stand out may not be the best decision to make resulting in misalignment of elements.